dvcoffey/Dreadhunter-Website/README.md

 1. The Fans
 2. The Potential Fans

-- As a potential fan, I want to find out more about the band.
+#### As a potential fan, I want to find out more about the band.
 I am directed to the website.

 Potential fans are greeted with the homepage image and band logo to confirm they are in the right place.

-- Now that I am on the website I would like to see some of the band's material
+#### Now that I am on the website I would like to see some of the band's material

 A media page will allow access to music/music videos from the band.
-They can listen to the material and gain a feel for the bands presenece.
+I can listen to the material and gain a feel for the bands presenece.

-- As an existiting fan, I want to find out when the next concert is.
+#### As an existiting fan, I want to find out when the next concert is.

 I will go to the website and check for upcoming tour dates near me.

-- As an existing fan might also want further ways to interact with the band and the fanbase.
+#### An existing fan might also want further ways to interact with the band and the fanbase.

 The fanclub page provides acces to the fanclub.

-- All users should also expect to find links to each social media platform the band is active on.
+All users should also expect to find links to each social media platform the band is active on.
-This will be available in the footer section of the site.
+These will be available in the footer section of the site.

 ## Strategy
 This site is primarily B2C focused, in this case the business is the band and the customer is the fan.